Rep. Jeanne Ives (R-Wheaton) | jeanneives.org

-Gov. Bruce Rauner recently signed an immigration bill into law that many have criticized as moving Illinois a step closer to becoming a sanctuary state.
+Gov. Bruce Rauner recently signed into law an immigration bill that many have criticized as moving Illinois a step closer to becoming a sanctuary state.

 Senate Bill 31, which became The Trust Act upon enactment, protects undocumented immigrants from being arrested or detained by state and local police solely because of their immigration status.
 It does not protect an undocumented immigrant from being arrested or detained if a judge has issued a warrant.